Kazakh wrestling: History

-Kazakhs organized International Kazakh Wrestling Federation (IKWF) in World Congress in Berlin in 2004.
-Serik Tukiev became the first federation president.
+In 2004, the International Kazakh Wrestling Federation (IKWF) was established at the World Congress in Berlin, with Serik Tukiev elected as its first president.

-The first Asian Championship by Kazakh wrestling was held in Altaisky Krai, Russia in 2005.
-There was a big international tournament named after Kazakhstan's president in November, 2005.
-More than 100 athletes from 25 countries participated there.
-Among them were Germany, Turkey, the Netherlands, France and others.
-Mongolia held II Asian Championship in July, 2011.
-Kazakh wrestling championship was held in August 2011.
+In November 2005, the first Asian Championship in Kazakh wrestling was held in Altai Krai, Russia.
+The event was named in honor of then-president of Kazakhstan Nursultan Nazarbayev, and drew more than 100 athletes from 25 countries, including Germany, Turkey, the Netherlands, and France.
+In July 2011, the second Asian Championship was held in Mongolia.